ssl-hep/ServiceX_frontend/docs/transform_request.rst

 * (Optional) ``OutputFormat``: Can be ``root-ttree`` (default) or ``parquet``
 * (Optional) ``Delivery``: Can be ``URLs`` or ``LocalCache`` (default)

+In general, if you are running on your laptop away from the ServiceX site and are working with a small amount of data, select ``LocalCache`` for ``Delivery``.
+If you are located at an analysis facility, please select ``URLs``.

 The Definitions Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The Definitions section is a dictionary of values that can be substituted into fields in the Sample sections.
 This is useful for defining common values that are used in multiple samples.
+This is an advanced concept.